-TCAT Nashville, formerly known as the Tennessee Technology Center at Nashville and the Nashville State Area Vocational-Technical School, has had a long, rich tradition in serving the residents of the Middle Tennessee area since its origin at Hume-Fogg Vocational-Technical School in the fall of 1940.
+The Tennessee College of Applied Technology at Nashville, or TCAT Nashville for short, was formerly known as the Tennessee Technology Center at Nashville and the Nashville State Area Vocational-Technical School.
+The College is accredited by the Council of Occupational Education.
+The College has a long and rich tradition in serving the residents of the Middle Tennessee.
+Since its origin at Hume-Fogg Vocational-Technical School in the fall of 1940.
 Under the Smith-Hughes Act, Hume-Fogg was designated a Vocational-Technical School.

-These facilities were utilized twenty-four hours a day.
-The major purpose of Vocational-Technical Education from 1940-45 was the training of workers for aircraft defense plants, shipyards, and other industrial plants manufacturing ammunition for World War II.
-In 1945, at the end of World War II, the need was for training or re-training of the returning veterans and workers in a greatly expanding economy.
-Approximately 21,000 workers and 4,000 veterans received training in various fields at Hume-Fogg Vocational-Technical School.
+During WWII the facility was utilized twenty-four hours a day.
+The major purpose of Vocational-Technical Education from 1940-45 was the training of workers, many of whom were female, for the aircraft defense plants, shipyards, and other industrial plants.
+These ladies were characterized as Ruby the Riveters in recruiting illustrations.
+Many of the trainees went on to work in manufacturing airframes and ammunition for the war effort.
+In 1945, at the end of World War II, there was a need to train or re-train the returning veterans and other workers in a greatly expanding economy.
+During that time period, approximately 21,000 workers and 4,000 veterans received training in various fields at Hume-Fogg Vocational-Technical School.

 With the passage of the Federal Vocational Education Act of 1963, the state of Tennessee enacted companion legislation, which provided for a system of State Area Vocational-Technical Schools.
 The State Department of Education in 1964 contracted with the Davidson County Board of Education to operate the State Area Vocational-Technical School at Hume-Fogg Vocational-Technical School.
 This operation continued until 1968.